Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Related Works

-Another approach is to use a mixture of distributions focusing on multimodality.
-One example is \citet{wong2000mixture} which proposed the Mixture Autoregressive (MAR) model to model non-linear time series by using a mixture of Gaussian autoregressive components.
+Another approach is to use a mixture of distributions focusing on multimodality. { Examples in this approach typically use a mixture of distributions, also known as mixture models, to capture the multimodality in the data.
+Theoretical support for using mixture models in traffic data can be found in the literature where they are often employed to model heterogeneous data that contains multiple underlying populations or behaviors.
+For instance, studies in traffic research have shown that mixture models provide a more flexible framework for capturing the variations and irregularities in traffic flows and speeds (refer to \cite{vaughan1970distribution,kerner1997experimental,couton1997application,park2010bayesian}).
+These models allow for the representation of different traffic regimes as separate components within the mixture, each with its own statistical properties.
+There are several previous studies in time-series analysis, including traffic data analysis, that aim to capture multimodality and heterogeneity in datasets. } One example is \citet{wong2000mixture} which proposed the Mixture Autoregressive (MAR) model to model non-linear time series by using a mixture of Gaussian autoregressive components.
 Also, a series of works use the Mixture Density Network (MDN) \cite{bishop1994mixture} by combining the mixture idea with neural networks. \citet{nikolaev2013time} presented the recurrent mixture density network combined with GARCH (RMDN-GARCH) for time-varying conditional density estimation. \citet{ellefsen2019mixture} also analyzed the prediction generated by mixture density recurrent neural networks (MD-RNN) and tested the ability to capture multimodality by using the mixture density network.
-However, these studies usually use MDN to model univariate time series prediction; even if they model multivariate time series prediction and spatiotemporal forecasting, they assume a diagonal covariance matrix and only predict the variances.
-This setting represents that there is no correlation between forecasting errors.
+However, these studies usually use MDN to model univariate time series prediction. { There are a few other examples such as \cite{mao2023gmdnet,chen2021short,li2023xrmdn} that use multivariate Gaussian distribution as the component distribution of MDN, however, these studies typically assume diagonal covariance matrix which cannot capture the spatiotemporally correlated structure in the error distributions.
+Other studies \citep{liu2023gaussian,cai2020spatiotemporal,bayati2020gaussian} model the distribution as a multivariate Gaussian distribution with full covariance using the Gaussian process, however, this approach requires a pre-defined kernel structure which can be a lot more restrictive. }

 Our idea is to leverage the advantages of both approaches while keeping the model scalable to train without heavy computation.
 We use a dynamic mixture of zero-mean Gaussian distribution to characterize the distribution of forecasting errors, where the mixture weight is time-varying, while the covariance matrices in component distributions are fixed.
 Also, we propose a decomposition method using the Kronecker product to keep the scalability without further assuming the characteristics (such as low-rank-ness as in \citet{salinas2019high}) of the covariance matrix.